Skip to content

 Admin password

-auth enabled string
+auth enabled & OIDC not configured string

 admin-auth.password: YourSuperSecretPassword